OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - 1: All memory requests are allowed to overcommit.
 - 2: Turn off overcommission.
 Memory requests will fail when the total memory commit reaches the size of the swap space plus a configurable percentage (50 by default) of RAM.
 This factor is modified changing /proc/sys/vm/overcommit_ratio.

 If available memory is exhausted, Linux invokes the **OOM-killer** (Out Of Memory) to decide which process(es) should be exterminated to open up some memory.
-A value called the **badness** is computed (which can be read from `/proc/[pid]/oom_score`) for each process on the system and the order of the killing. `oom_adj_score` can be directly adjusted to override the badness score of a process.
+A value called the **badness** is computed (which can be read from `/proc/[pid]/oom_score`) for each process on the system and the order of the killing. `oom_score_adj` can be directly adjusted to override the badness score of a process.

 ### IO Monitoring